gllms/streal.hx/README.md

 A [Helix](https://github.com/helix-editor/helix/) plugin to bookmark files and quickly switch between them using numbers.
 Every working directory has its own distinct list.
 Heavily inspired by [otavioschwanck/arrow.nvim](https://github.com/otavioschwanck/arrow.nvim).

+Feedback and ideas are very much welcome, feel free to [create a new issue](https://github.com/gllms/streal.hx/issues) and share your thoughts.

 > [!WARNING]
 > Critical bugs and breaking changes may occur at any time, especially while this plugin is pre 1.0.
 Use at your own risk.